hldohaga/upfnabp/litlead.md

 Questionnaires, food diaries, and nurse assessments are used to gather data.
 It has been running since 2008.
 The most recent data is available from 2019.

+## University Research Governance and Ethical Review

+The ethics process for the University of Liverpool was followed and confirmation of compliance is attached at [Appendix 2 Ethics Certificate]

+The storage of the data is in keeping with the research governance agreements of the University and the Data set owners.

 ## Participants, Inclusion and Exclusion